Projects per topic

 EU-Calculator: Trade-offs und Entwicklungspfade der Dekarbonisierung des Energiesystems

-The EUCalc project will deliver a comprehensive framework for research, business, and public sector decision makers which identifies and enables an appraisal of synergies and trade-offs of feasible European decarbonisation pathways.
+The EUCalc project delivers a comprehensive framework for research, business, and public sector decision makers which identifies and enables an appraisal of synergies and trade-offs of feasible European decarbonisation pathways.
 The novel and pragmatic modelling approach adopted is rooted between pure complex energy system and emissions models and integrated impact assessment tools.

 Testing the evaluation instrument for innovation-driving public procurement